democraftmc/cubed-doc/about-us/worlds.md

 ## ⏳️And Then?
 But that's not all!
 Our first goal is to finish our **Realms** system, which will allow anybody to buy his own custom server, with a simple ingame panel to control it.
 We are working for our partner, **Vaatigames** to create the buying tool (which is harder to make that it seems)...

-We also have a final slot (which correspond to the last of our 6 cristal, the orange one)
+We also have a final slot (which correspond to the last of our 6 cristal, the orange one).
+This one should be more original, and will be able soon! (when they will be actual players that want it)